Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

 To gain access to the dataset, please fill the form in the following [link](https://opendatasets.vicomtech.org/di23-devst-dataset-of-electric-vehicle-simulated-trips/d913b9ff).

-To know more about the process of getting data and building the dataset, refer to the following [paper](https://www.vicomtech.org/en) (In publication process).
+To know more about the process of getting data and building the dataset, refer to the following paper: [Electric vehicle battery consumption estimation model based on simulated environments](https://www.vicomtech.org/en) (In publication process).

 ## DEVRT (Dataset of Electric Vehicle Real Trips)